 Some politicians tend to forget who they work for.
 I often introduce myself by saying, "I work for you".
 Sometimes folks seem mildly shocked by my pronouncement.
 In my view, my statement should be the norm.
 When campaigning I asked voters to "Hire me" and if they aren't happy with my performance they should "Fire me".
-I believe that's the way all those elected to office should be treated.
+I believe that's the way all those elected to public service should be treated.

 Here's my promise -- I've been elected to the State House to join the fight for reform and make state government efficient and effective.

 I pledge to continue to work closely with those who desire to reform state government, spend wisely and limit taxation.
 I reject those who are self-serving and not well intended.

 It is a privilege to serve and this is my pledge regarding major issues...

 Comprehensive Tax Reform: I support a tax system that is FAIR for all.
 I am the Primary Sponsor of the South Carolina FAIR TAX ACT.
 The Fair Tax will eliminate your personal state income tax, the state corporate income tax and the sales tax and replace it with one tax on new good and services.
 This will help our businesses grow and make S.C. a shining beacon for attracting businesses and industries.
 More businesses mean more jobs.

 Jobs First: My 'Jobs First' plan states that every piece of legislation should be put to one test - does this bill make South Carolina more or less job friendly?
 I will not support taxes, regulations or other bills that hurt business' efforts to create and maintain jobs.